OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/button.markdown

 #### Handling taps

 A button isn't much use if it doesn't do anything.
-To handle when the user taps the button, the `onClick` prop is used.
+To handle user taps, the `onClick` prop can be used.

 ```
 class MyComponent extends React.Component {